syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

 ## Programmatic view navigation
-You can programmatically navigate dates in calendar widget by using the [view](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/view.html) property of `DateRangePickerController`.
+You can programmatically navigate view in the calendar widget by using the [view](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/view.html) property of `DateRangePickerController`.

 {% tabs %}
 {% highlight Dart %}